-Compliance with the Modern Slavery Act 2015 is the responsibility of the Regulatory Risk Team (which reports directly to the SEL Chief Operating Officer) and the Company's board of directors.
-Progress and activities relating to compliance are reported where appropriate (but at least annually) to the SEBL Chief Executive Officer who, along with the Company's board of directors, have overall responsibility for the Company's response to the challenge of slavery and human trafficking.
+Compliance with the Modern Slavery Act 2015 is the responsibility of the Compliance and Regulation Team (which reports directly to the Chief Operating Officer) and the Company's board of directors.
+Progress and activities relating to compliance are reported where appropriate (but at least annually) to the Chief Executive Officer, the Chief Operating Officer, and the Chief Technology Officer, who, along with the Company's board of directors, have overall responsibility for the Company's response to the challenge of slavery and human trafficking.

-9. 2020/21 update
+9. 2021/22 update

-Since our last published statement in 2020, we have implemented the following steps to assist us in tackling modern slavery:
+Since our last published statement in 2021, we have carried out the following steps to assist us in tackling modern slavery:

-- > Implementing steps to add modern slavery clauses in counterparty contracts - > Migrating all staff training to digital platforms to allow for streamlined monitoring and reporting - > Proactively communicating with the Home Office around Legislative updates and requirements - > Voluntarily implementing upcoming Parliamentary updates to modern slavery obligations, such as publishing our statements on Gov.uk's Modern Slavery Statement Registry
+- > Implementing a new Global staff training platform, including updated Modern Slavery training - > Enhancing the level of due-diligence checks on counterparties in relation to modern slavery - > Strengthening controls to ensure modern slavery clauses are included in counterparty contracts - > Continuing to maintain our SEL Code of Conduct for third parties - > Proactively communicating with the Home Office around Legislative updates and requirements - > Voluntarily implementing upcoming Parliamentary updates to modern slavery obligations, such as publishing our statements on Gov.uk's Modern Slavery Statement Registry

-This Statement relates to the Company's financial year ended 31st March 2021 and was approved by the SmartestEnergy Business Limited board of Directors on 31st August 2021.
+This Statement relates to the Company's financial year ended 31st March 2022 and was approved by the SmartestEnergy Limited board of Directors on 6th September 2022.